Groupe de ravitaillement en vol 2/91 Bretagne: History

-In 2012, the escadrilles Rennes', Nantes and SPA Bi were dissolved and replaced with three other units.
+In 2012, the escadrilles Rennes, Nantes and SPA Bi were dissolved and replaced with three other units.

 On August 27, 2014, the 31e Escadre Aérienne de Ravitaillement et de Transport Stratégiques was created on an Aerial Base.
 The latter regrouped GRV 2/91 Bretagne and the Specialized Technical Support Squadron (Escadron des Soutiens Techniques Spécialisés) (ESTS) 15/93.

+On October 4, 2019, the GRV 2/91 is renamed Sologne (disbanded on June 30, 2025) and Bretagne became Escadron de Ravitaillement en Vol et de Transport Stratégiques ERVTS 01.031.

 Missions

 The principal mission of this aerial unit is inscribed by the air support supply and transmissions of the Mirage 2000N and Rafale (F3) of the Strategic Air Forces.

 Since 1980, the C-135 have participated to the following operations: